Jenaer Nahverkehr GmbH

 until 1971

 Double-track extension of the tram line to Jena Nord as far as Milchhof.
-Transporting the high number of passengers by bus is proving to be very costly.
 On the lines to Lobeda, buses often run at one-minute intervals.

 1974